 What are the symptoms of Covid-19?
 How long are you contagious after you are infected with the novel coronavirus?
 You can get reliable information here.

-The most frequent symptoms are a fever of over 38.5°C, coughing, a runny nose, headache and aching limbs, fatigue as well as a sore throat.
+The most frequent symptoms are a fever of over 38°C, coughing, a runny nose, headache and aching limbs, fatigue as well as a sore throat.
 Some people temporarily lose their sense of smell and/or taste, the cause of which is still being investigated.
-Most Covid-19 cases tend to run mildly.
-However, some people may experience pneumonia, shortness of breath or the feeling that they cannot breathe at all.
+Some people may experience pneumonia, shortness of breath or the feeling that they cannot breathe at all.
 You should get in touch with your doctor if you feel that you are having more difficulties breathing than usual.
+However, the majority of COVID-19 cases are relatively mild, many show no symptoms at all.
+This can lead to people who may well feel healthy infecting others without knowing.
+This is why you should always adhere to the basic principles summed up by the DHM formula: Maintain a distance (at least 1.5 metres), observe the hygiene rules (coughing and sneezing into the crook of your arm or a paper handkerchief, washing your hands) and wear a community mask (when there is little room or in crowded, enclosed spaces).

 If you have had personal contact with a person who was laboratory-confirmed as carrying the novel coronavirus, get in touch with your local public health office immediately, regardless of symptoms.
 They will then decide on the further course of action.
 In general: you should stay at home and reduce the number of people with whom you are in personal contact.
 Observe the sneezing and coughing etiquette, adhere to the recommended minimum distance of 1.5 metres from other people and wear a face mask when out in public places (DHM formula).